rakkarage/NameplateAuraManager/README.md

 - `/nam clear` clear class allow and block lists.
 - `/nam reset` reset class allow and block lists to default.

-Can see debuff spellId in tooltip with <https://www.curseforge.com/wow/addons/idtip-community-fork> or find on <http://wowhead.com/spell>.
+Can find spell ID in aura tooltip with <https://github.com/ItsJustMeChris/idTip-Community-Fork> or find on <http://wowhead.com/spell>.